When you’re taking the time to broadcast on Facebook live, you want your content to reach as many of your ideal clients as possible.

 So, upload to YouTube to further amplify the visibility of your content.

-Unless you add captions to the video, most people won’t hear your message.
+So, unless you add captions to your video, most people who see your video in their news feed will see your mouth moving but won’t be able to hear your message.

 Adding captions is especially important if you are paying to boost or advertise your livestream.
 You’ll be wasting your money if you’re paying to put your replay in front of people who don’t know what you have to say.